Analysis of Light Neutrino Exchange and Short-Range Mechanisms in $0\nu\beta\beta$ Decay: Introduction

 with the phase space factor (PSF) $G_\nu$ and the nuclear matrix element (NME) $\nme_\nu$.
 The normalization with respect to the electron mass $m_e$ yields a small dimensionless parameter $|\epsilon_\nu| = |m_{\beta\beta}|/m_e$.
-The current experimental bound in Eq.~\eqref{eq:cur-best-limit} sets a limit $|m_{\beta\beta}| \lesssim 79 - 180$~meV at 90\% confidence level (CL) and an unquenched axial coupling $g_A = 1.27$ \cite{Agostini:2020xta}, with the uncertainty mainly due to the NMEs in different nuclear structure models.
-Future experiments will probe $|m_{\beta\beta}| \approx 20$~meV \cite{Kim:2020vjv}, corresponding to the lowest possible value for an inverse hierarchy of the light neutrinos.
+The current bound in Eq.~\eqref{eq:cur-best-limit} sets a limit $|m_{\beta\beta}| \lesssim 79 - 180$~meV at 90\% confidence level (CL) for an unquenched axial coupling $g_A = 1.27$ \cite{Agostini:2020xta}, with the uncertainty mainly due to the NMEs in different nuclear models.
+Future experiments will probe $|m_{\beta\beta}| \approx 20$~meV \cite{Kim:2020vjv}, corresponding to the minimal value for inversely ordered neutrinos.

-In BSM scenarios with exotic neutrino interactions, a neutrino mass insertion is not necessarily required, cf. Fig.~\ref{fig:contributions}~(b).
-In such cases, the decay rate is estimated as $\Gamma^{0\nu\beta\beta}_\text{LR} \sim v^2\Lambda_{O_7}^{-6} G_F^2 m_F^4 Q_{\beta\beta}^5 \sim (10^5\,\text{GeV}/\Lambda_{O_7})^6 (10^{26}\,\text{yr})^{-1}$, with the SM Higgs vacuum expectation value (VEV) $v = 246$~GeV and the scale $\Lambda_{O_7}$ of the exotic dimension-7 operator.
-Such long-range mechanisms have received considerable attention, see e.g. \cite{Doi:1981, Doi:1983, Tomoda:1990rs, Ali:2006iu, Ali:2007ec}, as the suppression at dim-7 is still fairly low and $0\nu\beta\beta$ decay is sensitive to high scales.
-We note, though, that due to the neutrino helicity-flip intrinsic in the exotic operator, typical mechanisms are indirectly suppressed by the light neutrino masses.
-It is generally difficult to have a dim-7 operator where the exotic long-range contribution dominates over the standard mass mechanism \cite{Helo:2016vsi}.
+In BSM scenarios, a neutrino mass insertion is not necessarily required, cf. Fig.~\ref{fig:contributions}~(b).
+In such cases, the decay rate is estimated as $\Gamma^{0\nu\beta\beta}_\text{LR} \sim v^2\Lambda_{O_7}^{-6} G_F^2 m_F^4 Q_{\beta\beta}^5 \sim (10^5\,\text{GeV}/\Lambda_{O_7})^6 \times (10^{26}\,\text{yr})^{-1}$, with the SM Higgs vacuum expectation value (VEV) $v = 246$~GeV and the scale $\Lambda_{O_7}$ of the exotic dim-7 operator.
+Such long-range mechanisms via the exchange of light Majorana neutrinos with interactions beyond the SM have received considerable attention \cite{Doi:1981, Doi:1983, Tomoda:1990rs, Ali:2006iu, Ali:2007ec, Cirigliano:2017djv}, as the suppression at dim-7 is still fairly low and $0\nu\beta\beta$ decay is sensitive to high scales.
+We note, though, that due to the neutrino helicity-flip intrinsic in the operator, typical mechanisms are suppressed by the light neutrino masses.
+It is generically difficult to have a dim-7 operator where the exotic long-range contribution dominates over the standard mass mechanism \cite{Helo:2016vsi} though it can be achieved in ultraviolet complete theories with a modestly suppressed standard contribution~\cite{Deppisch:2014zta, Deppisch:2017vne, Cirigliano:2018yza, Li:2020flq}.